gvwilson/thirdbit/_posts/2004/2004-06-22-the-new-standard-model.md

 a Java List in the first place—in which case, you lose much of the ease-of-use that makes scripting languages attractive in the first place.
-On the other hand, while <a href="http://groovy.codehaus.org/">Groovy</a> uses native Java types, it doesn't actually work at the moment...
+On the other hand, while <a href="http://groovy.codehaus.org/">Groovy</a> uses native Java types, it doesn't actually work at the moment…

 [<a name="5"></a>5] 85%, according to one large textbook publisher;
 I've heard others quote 90% or more.